 - Patient: Non-Hodgkin Lymphoma (NHL)

-- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: about 4 years ago, Male, Age: 70
+- Patient Info: Newly diagnosed (has not begun treatment), Diagnosed: over 4 years ago, Male, Age: 70

 - View this journey (0 Experiences)